vasilakisfil/Introspected-REST/README.md

 ```
 In our experience though, negotiation in HTTP is not used that extensively (although it should): clients
 are usually prepared before hand for one Media Type (and its MicroTypes in our context).
-Thus, we don't think this will be an issue, at least initially, until community embraces Introspectiveness and new standards are created
+Thus, we don't think this will be an issue in practice, at least initially, until community embraces Introspectiveness and new standards are created
 solving these limimtations.

 This is also not a breaking change per-se but it's good to have it in mind and possibly reconsider it or alter it